-You’ve become tangled up in length and forgotten how effective a short cut can be for your summer appearance.
-As the warm season nears it’s time to do away with that rugged caveman look.
-Time to fix up – time to look sharp.
+You’ve become tangled up in length and forgotten how effective a short haircut can be for your summer appearance.
+As the warmer seasons draw near, it’s time to do away with that rugged caveman look.
+Time to fix up and look sharp, with a fresh short haircut.

 Finding the right hairdresser is essential when evolving our hairstyle season-to-season.
 A good one won’t focus solely on trends – preferring instead to keep you feeling fresh, original and in control of your look – even if we’re scared to admit that this is what we want.

-The first question should always be – do you specialise in men’s hair?
-There’s a lot of women’s salons around these days that are looking to jump on the expanding male grooming market bandwagon but don’t actually specialise in men’s hair.
+The first question when heading to more of a salon than a barber when you want to go for a short hairstyle should always be – do you specialise in men’s hair?
+There are a lot of women’s salons around these days that are looking to jump on the expanding male grooming market bandwagon but don’t actually specialise in men’s hair.
 If there’s a token barber chair in the corner without anyone sitting in it, chances are you’re better off somewhere else.

-Once you have found a talented, knowledgeable and above all honest hairdresser – you should be asking what short cuts best suit your hair type, and it’s useful to have several examples stored on your phone.
+Once you have found a talented, knowledgeable and above all honest hairdresser or barber, you should be asking what short haircuts and hairstyles best suit your hair type.
+It’s useful to have several examples stored on your phone.
 Remember, something a little more unique to you is better than any celebrity hairdo – it’s better to get people talking about your look in a positive way than how you’re a wannabe.

 As any good hairdresser will tell you, we’re not all made for the same style of a short cut – no matter how good it may look on someone else.
 Like it or not, there are several different hair types from straight and curly to afro and Asian, so you’ll want to choose a cut that is manageable on a daily basis.

 A good barber or hairdresser will also ask you questions about what you wear – daytime, work time, and party time.
 They’ll approach your overall cut with this in mind to keep you looking good in your threads.